Soils, Plant Nutrition and Nutrient Management

 - First calculate the fertilizer recommendation for the garden area:

-The weight of 2 cups of dry fertilizer is approximately 1 pound.
-Therefore to meet the garden fertilizer recommendation, you will need about 6 cups of the fertilizer blend (25-0-12) material for the 400 sq. ft area.
+The weight of 2 cups of dry fertilizer is about 1 pound.
+Therefore, to meet the garden fertilizer recommendation, you will need about 6 cups of the fertilizer blend (25-0-12) material for the 400 sq ft area.

-Recommended application rate for various granular fertilizers to apply one pound of nitrogen.
+Recommended application rate for various granular fertilizers to apply 1 pound of nitrogen.

 |Per 1,000 square feet||Per 10 square feet|